-Issu es (and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact II.
-AGRICULTURE AND FORESTRY RESOURCES - In determining whether impacts to agricultural resource refer to the California Agricultural Land Evaluation and Dept. of Conservation as an optional model to use in a determining whether impacts to forest resources, inclu agencies may refer to information compiled by the Ca the state's inventory of forest land, including the Forest Assessment project; and forest carbon measurement California Air Resources Board.
-Would the project: d Site Assessm assessing impa uding timberlan lifornia Departr st and Range A ent Model (1997) licts on agriculture d, are significant e nent of Forestry ar lissessment Projec prepared by the and farmland.
-I nvironmental e nd Fire Protection t and the Fores e California n ffects, lead on regarding t Legacy a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? $\boxtimes$ e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? $\boxtimes$ a-e The Inyo County General Plan designates the majority of BIH property as (PF) Public Service Facilities with (LI) Light Industrial land use located in the southwestern corner of the Airport property.
-The Airport is within the Public (P) zoning district in the Inyo County Zoning Code.
-Lands surrounding the Airport are designated as Agriculture (A) in the Inyo County Plan and Open Space - 40 acre minimum (OS-40) in the Inyo County Zoning Code.

-The Proposed Project would introduce commercial air passenger service at Bishop Airport.
-The Proposed Project would not require alteration of existing airfield facilities or disturbance of any ground on or off Airport property.
+J , Issu es (and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact II.
+AGRICULTURE AND FORESTRY RESOURCES- In determining whether impacts to agricultural resource refer to the California Agricultural Land Evaluation and Dept. of Conservation as an optional model to use in a determining whether impacts to forest resources, incluagencies may refer to information compiled by the Cathe state's inventory of forest land, including the Forest Assessment project; and forest carbon measurement California Air Resources Board.
+Would the project: d Site Assessmassessing impa uding timberland lifornia Departn st and Range A ent Model (1997) cts on agriculture d, are significant e nent of Forestry an ssessment Projec prepared by the and farmland.
+I environmental e nd Fire Protecti t and the Fores e California In Iffects, lead on regarding It Legacy a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? $\boxtimes$ e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+Dis cussion а-е The Inyo County General Plan designates Service Facilities with (LI) Light Industry the Airport property.
+The Airport is within County Zoning Code.
+Lands surrounding the Inyo County Plan and Open Space - 4 Zoning Code. ial land use lin the Public g the Airport located in the second (P) zoning distance designates southwestern strict in the I d as Agricul n corner of nyo ture (A) in The Proposed Project would introduce co • disturbance of any ground on or off Airport property.
 The Proposed Project would not result in the conversion of Prime Farmland, Unique Farmland, or Farmland of Statewide Importance or forest land or conflict with existing zoning for agricultural land, forest land, or a Williamson Act contract.
 There would be no impact to agriculture and forestry resources.